FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 ## Configuring FusionAuth

 The first time you access your new FusionAuth installation, you'll be prompted to [complete the Setup Wizard](/docs/v1/tech/tutorials/setup-wizard).
 The Setup Wizard will prompt you for your database endpoint, root user credentials, and credentials for FusionAuth to access the database (you can use existing MySQL credentials here, or FusionAuth will create a new MySQL user).
 You'll create an administrator account that you'll use every time you login to the FusionAuth UI.
 After accepting the license and hitting submit you'll need to enter your database Superuser credentials.
 Then you'll come to a dashboard where you'll be prompted to create an application, a FusionAuth API key, and server email settings.
 E-mail settings can be found in the FusionAuth UI.
-Navigate to "**Tenants**" and click the "**Edit**" icon for your tenant.
+Navigate to "Tenants" and click the "Edit" icon for your tenant.
 Then select the "Email" tab and find the "SMTP settings"section to update your email settings, if needed.

 For now, we will focus on creating an application and an API key.